Haxk20/VORON-Firmware-Builder/README.md

 After the image is built you can run it by issuing command
 ```
-sudo docker run -d -v <Absolute path to directory you want the images to be coppied to>:/out voron-image:latest
+sudo docker run -d -v <Absolute path to directory you want the images to be copied to>:/out voron-image:latest
 ```

 After which you should see the precompiled images in the directory you specified.